Home Vancouver Events Calendar Vancouver Pride Festival in 2024 Vancouver’s Pride Parade in 2024

 Pride Parade Participants

-What to Expect
+What to Expect at the Pride Parade

 At the parade you can expect to see all the colours of the rainbow and sidewalks packed full of spectators.
-There are also extravagantly decorated floats, people in all kinds of wild and crazy costumes, music blaring, bands playing, people dancing and tons of folk having a blast.
+There are also extravagantly decorated floats, people in all kinds of wild and crazy costumes, music blaring, bands playing, people dancing and tons of folks having a blast.

 In the parade there are people dressed in regular clothes, but many also in rainbow-coloured outfits, drag and Mardis Gras-style costumes.
 A few are in just their underwear, others are in swimsuits, some have body paint and a lot of men are shirtless.
 Pride flags are everywhere!

-VANCITY, THE LGBTQ COMMUNITY & HISTORY
+VANCITY, THE 2SLGBTQIA+ COMMUNITY & HISTORY

-Vancity Good Money LogoAt the parade in 2019 Vancity had a water refilling station outside their branch at 1798 Robson Street at the corner of Denman and Robson.
+Vancity Good Money LogoAt the parade in 2019 Vancity had a water refilling station outside its branch at 1798 Robson Street at the corner of Denman and Robson.
 It was free to fill up your water bottles there.
 Hopefully 2024 will be the same.

 Vancity staff also walked in the parade in 2019 along with Vancouver artist Joe Average who designed the Canadian Mint’s recently released pure silver Equality Coin to commemorate the 50th anniversary of the decriminalization of homosexuality in Canada.

-Tips and Advice
+Tips & Advice

 TIP: 1 – Unless you hate crowds, don’t like parades or simply aren’t a fan of this sort of thing, go!
 It’s one of the most impressive parades in Vancouver all year!
 It’s highly recommended!